Conflux-Chain/CIPs/CIPs/CIP-draft_title_abbrev.md

 2. High incentive for miners to manipulate transaction fees, such as selfish mining attacks and more
 3. Inflation due to ever-increasing supply in circulation

+From miner's perspective, the new implementation changes their income structure from gas fee to miner gratuity plus block rewards.
+When base fee is burned, it allows CFX to directly harvest the liquidity and storage in transactions.

+From user's perspective, since the base fee changes are preditable and universal, this allows wallets to auto-set the gas fees (base fee + small gratuity) for most users that guarantee tansaction confirmation even when network is congested.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Conflux platform ([conflux-rust](https://github.com/Conflux-Chain/conflux-rust)).-->
+See reference implementation in [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559).
+Need localization for Conflux core.

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->